zuozhenggh/learning-library/developer-library/mysql-nodejs/frontend/frontend.md

                await session.commit();
                return { success: true, newEntry };
             }

+You can find the complete code in the `step5/peopleService` directory and apply using

+    [opc@compute peopleService]$ fn deploy --app DemoApp

 Since this time the `amount` by which we raise, is sent as part of the HTTP request body, therefore we receive it as `input`.